buffer/thug/doc/source/usage.rst

 If no additional option (other than the URL) is provided the emulated browser personality is Internet Explorer 6.0 on Windows XP platform.
-This choice is usually quite interesting for the really simple reason a lot of exploit kits out try to exploit a vulnerability in Microsoft Data Access Components (MDAC) which allows remote code execution if facing such personality.
+This choice is usually quite interesting for the really simple reason a lot of exploit kits out there try to exploit a vulnerability in Microsoft Data Access Components (MDAC) which allows remote code execution if facing such personality.
 Thug emulates perfectly this exploit thus allowing to quite easily download a malicious executable for later analysis.

-If there's the need to test the content that would be served if using a different browser personality the *-u (--useragent)* option should be used.
+If there's the need to test the content that would be served while using a different browser personality the *-u (--useragent)* option should be used.
 In the following example, the option *-u winxpie80* is used in order to test the content served when surfing the same page with Internet Explorer 8.0 on Windows XP platform.